 MOD MEX/163/2

-5.119 Additional allocation: in Honduras, Mexico and Peru, the band 3 500-3 750 kHz is also allocated to the fixed and mobile services on a primary basis.
-(WRC-07)
+5.119 Additional allocation: in Honduras and Peru, the band 3 500-3 750 kHz is also allocated to the fixed and mobile services on a primary basis.
+(WRC-15)

 Reasons: In Mexico there is no allocation on a primary basis to the fixed and mobile services in this frequency band, and removal of Mexico from this footnote is therefore requested.